 8. Genesys Cloud CX: Best Enterprise Contact Center Platform

-Best for: Large organizations with complex customer service operations.
+Best for: Large organizations with complex customer service operations and advanced routing needs.

 What it does

 Genesys Cloud CX helps enterprises manage customer interactions at scale.
-It combines contact center tools, customer communication, workforce management, and analytics into one platform.
+It combines contact center tools, customer communication, workforce management, and analytics into one platform — with routing rules based on customer type, request type, and agent skills.

 Strengths